What Is Ergonomics?

 • Rotator cuff injuries: Your rotator cuff is the area around your shoulder, including the muscles and tendons.
 While acute injuries like rotator cuff tears are possible, gradual degeneration caused by the wear and tear of repetitive motions at the workplace are common WMSDs.

-• Lower back injuries: Whether a worker is lifting heavy boxes or sitting in the same position all day, lower back injuries are widespread on the job.
-Using the proper lifting methods or correcting your posture can help minimize back pain and complications.
+• Lower back injuries: Whether a worker is lifting heavy boxes or sitting in the same position all day, lower back injuries are widespread on the job, and more commonly affect men.
+Proper lifting methods or posture correcting can help minimize back pain and complications.

 • Eye strain: Looking at a computer screen or other electronics for several hours a day can put stress on the eyes, especially without adequate breaks.